juxt/astro-website/src/pages/blog/json-in-clojure.md

-Like jsonista, pjson moves much of its implementation into Java to eliminate sources of micro-inefficiency in performance-critical areas. pjson takes the further, somewhat dangerous step of eliminating any guarantees around JSON _validation_ during parsing, in favour of producing results _fast_.
+Like jsonista, pjson moves much of its implementation into Java to eliminate sources of micro-inefficiency in performance-critical areas. pjson takes the further, somewhat dangerous step of eliminating any guarantees around JSON _validation_ during parsing, in favor of producing results _fast_.
 You can feed pjson badly-formed JSON and receive what appears to be a successfully parsed (but very odd) result.
 For most use-cases, this alone will discount pjson.
 To further